Trailer Impact: Dumbo Posts Highest Recall at 42.7%; Avengers: Endgame Posts Most Interest in a Cinema View at 75.5% - Boxoffice

 - While Trailer Impact usually only measures films coming out in the next 10 weeks, we’d added Spider-Man: Far From Home to the survey after it posted the 8th-most global views online ever for a trailer within its first day.

+- That’s a new peak, beating its prior 61.0% peak achieved in two separate frames, including last week.

-- It rises to a new #2 peak on the ‘interest in a cinema view’ metric, beating its prior #3 peak.
+- It spends a second week at a #2 peak on the ‘interest in a cinema view’ metric.

-- It spends an eighth consecutive week (all its tracking weeks) in the top three on the ‘interest in a cinema view’ metric.
+- It spends a ninth consecutive week — all its tracking weeks — in the top three on the ‘interest in a cinema view’ metric.

-- It returns to the top three on the ‘interest in a cinema view’ metric again for the first time in five weeks.

-- It now ranks #3, after previously spending two weeks at #1 upon the trailer’s December release.

-- It spends a ninth non-consecutive week (all its tracking weeks) in the top three on the ‘interest in a cinema view’ metric.
+- It spends its first tracking week in the top three on the ‘interest in a cinema view’ metric, at #3.

-- Donald Glover and Beyonce Knowles voice the lead characters in the CGI remake of the original 1994 Disney animated classic.

-Trailer Impact is a service provided by Boxoffice Media parent company Webedia Movies Pro.
+Trailer Impact is a service jointly provided by Boxoffice Media parent company Webedia Movies Pro and Vertigo.
 To subscribe to the full service, which includes exclusive data about the top 25 trailers of the week, click here.

 Share this post